-The fitted water tanks, filters taps and showers all work as predicted.
+The campervan water system including all fitted water tanks, filters taps and showers all work as predicted.
 Clean drinking water is readily available here in South America and we’ve had no issues with our 170 litre capacity.

 The flexible solar panels worked well for about 10 months before they all failed.
 We wired them in parallel and in the heat of they day appeared to generate a disappointing 8 – 10 amps.

 It seems flexible panels aren’t so flexible and even though we prefer their low profile and mounting options, I wouldn’t recommend now.